SilverLinings89/Waveguide/Progress.md

 # Friday, 3rd of December

 After a long workshop I have invested some time on checking for some details in my config files.
 I have found the old code to load a shape description and added it again.

+# Monday, 6th of December

+Now that the updates are in, the paramter reader should be able to process requests to compute predefined shapes with the indices from 1 to 35 and there is a flag "Use Predefined Case" that signals this to the entire code.

+I will now start running these cases on one machine to see if all the code works and I will also reenable the mesh-transformation for outputs to see if this code works well after all the work done to other parts.